kothapallisridhar/fullstack-js/callbacks-promises/promises.md

 - We don't need to attach the functionality immediately.
 - p.then(fulfillmentHandler, rejectionHandler)
 - we have to implement the handler functions ourselves.

+# Microtask queue

+- At any point of time, if event loop has a choice to pick from "microtask queue" or "callback queue"(macrotask queue), then it always give preference to "microtask queue".